jjvanzon/Circular-Language-Spec/spec/interfaces/interfaces-edge-cases.md

 ### Interface Referrers

 The *Referrers* concept has been explained in the *Relations* chapter.
 The article *Class Referrers* explains the concept for classes.
 It works exactly the same for interfaces.
-It will not be further explained here.
+It might not be further explained here.
 Mind that commands can have interface referrers as well.

 ### Reliability of Interfaces